red5pro/streaming-html5/README.md

 ### Browser Compability

-The Red5 Pro WebRTC SDK aims to utilize WebRTC for its streaming solution (both publishing and subscribing), but also provides HLS support for browsers that support it natively (e.g., Mobile and Desktop Safari).
+The Red5 HTML SDK aims to utilize WebRTC for its streaming solution (both publishing and subscribing), but also provides HLS support for browsers that support it natively (e.g., Mobile and Desktop Safari).

 > More information about browser compability can be viewed at the [WebRTC Peer Connnection information on caniuse.com](http://caniuse.com/#feat=rtcpeerconnection).